afmcdnl/trundle-wheel---tutorial/Tutorial.md

 ```
 ## Increasing the number of turns.
 Now that we have a way to keep track of the number of turns we need a way to increase that number of turns.
-We are going to use the acceloramter sensor and the ``LogoUp`` input block
+We are going to use the accelerometer sensor and the ``LogoUp`` input block

 ```blocks
 input.onGesture(Gesture.LogoUp, function () {